 From time to time FBC profiles people who are making an impact on Canada's food scene - from authors to producers to chefs and more.
-This month, Ethan Adeland profiles Vancouver's Pailin Chongchitnant, the charming host of the YouTube Channel, Hot Thai Kitchen, and now the author of a cookbook by the same name!
+This month, Ethan Adeland profiles Vancouver's Pailin Chongchitnant, the charming host of the YouTube Channel, Pailin's Kitchen, and the author of the Hot Thai Kitchen Cookbook!

 Pailin Chongchitnant is a leaper and a dreamer.
 As a young girl she dreamt of hosting her own cooking show.
 Growing up in the south of Thailand, she scribbled recipes and notes on a pad of paper while learning to cook on television from Nigella Lawson, Jamie Oliver, Rick Stein and Michael Smith.
 Pai now resides in Vancouver where she is thankful to call two places home, Thailand and Canada with it all being shared at Hot Thai Kitchen.